Infosys and Intel Collaborate on AI Deployment

 This announcement comes as enterprises face increasing pressure to integrate AI technologies effectively.
 With a strong emphasis on security and performance, the Infosys and Intel collaboration aims to meet the growing demand for reliable AI solutions across complex and regulated environments.

-Additionally, the partnership will focus on developing new training programs and workshops to enhance the skills of IT professionals in AI technologies.
+The partnership will focus on developing new training programmes and workshops to enhance the skills of IT professionals in AI technologies.
 This educational initiative is expected to create a more knowledgeable workforce that can drive innovation and efficiency in AI deployments.
 By investing in talent development, Infosys and Intel aim to ensure that enterprises have access to a skilled pool of professionals who can leverage AI to its fullest potential.
 This holistic approach not only strengthens the partnership but also contributes to the broader AI ecosystem.

 Source: newshub.medianet.com.au